The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 And Mike's eastern 8 acres now bear the name N Brill.

 Nicholas Brill was the father-in-law of Andreas Fuertsch, whose brother Joseph married Mike's daughter Mary Didier.
 Andreas had married Mary Brill in 1872.
-I suppose that's how Fuertsch acquired the farm.
+That could be how Fuertsch acquired the farm.
 I was surprised to see Brill's name on it all the way until 1898.
 Later Andreas' son Lorenz Fuertsch continued farming the land.

 On the 1890 map